giladshanan/phase0-gps-1/README.md

-git push origin master - pushes local changes to the master branch on github git status - shows status of files in local repository git add awesome_page.md - add the file 'awesome_page' to the repository git commit -m 'create awesome page!' - adds a commit with a message git status - shows status of files in the local repository git push origin master - pushes local changes to the master branch on github git co -b add-command-log - create and switch to a new branch 'add-command-log'
+git push origin master - pushes local changes to the master branch on github git status - shows status of files in local repository git add awesome_page.md - add the file 'awesome_page' to the repository git commit -m 'create awesome page!' - add commit with a message git status - shows status of files in the local repository git push origin master - pushes local changes to the master branch on github git co -b add-command-log - create and switch to a new branch 'add-command-log'